The UK government’s Kickstart Apprenticeship scheme is up and running.

 - The government pays the relevant National Minimum Wage for 25 hours per week – and pays all National Insurance contributions

 - An opportunity to start in the world of work

-- They will increase and improve their employability
+- You will increase and improve your employability

 - Certainty for the apprentice from the scheme which lasts for 6 months

-- The apprentice receives ‘wrap around’ support to help them improve their employability, including training and career advice
+- You, the apprentice, will receive ‘wrap around’ support to help you improve your employability, including training and career advice

 - As with all schemes there is an amount of paperwork involved